August 1, 2019

 Getting Started

-To start, you first have to initialize a new React Native project.
 Run the following command to create a new project and then navigate inside the generated directory.
 Note that, by default, react-native-cli uses yarn as the package manager.

 # to generate a project directory